-Usher syndrome is an inherited condition characterized by hearing impairment and progressive vision loss.
+Usher syndrome is an inherited condition characterized by progressive vision loss and hearing impairment.
 The vision loss is due to retinitis pigmentosa (RP), a degenerative condition of the retina, and usually appears during adolescence or early adulthood.
-Balance may also be affected.
-Symptoms vary from person to person and progress at different rates.
+Balance may also be affected in people with Usher syndrome.
+Symptoms and disease progression vary from person to person.

-There are at least three different forms of Usher syndrome.
+There are three general categories of Usher syndrome.
 People with Usher syndrome type 1 (USH1) are usually born with severe hearing loss and experience problems with balance.
 The first signs of RP — night blindness and loss of peripheral vision — usually appear in early adolescence.

-Hearing loss in Usher syndrome is due to a genetic mutation (alteration) affecting nerve cells in the cochlea, a sound-transmitting structure of the inner ear.
+Hearing loss in Usher syndrome is due to a genetic mutation affecting nerve cells in the cochlea, a sound-transmitting structure of the inner ear.
 The same genetic defect also adversely affects photoreceptor cells in the retina, leading to vision loss.
-The retina is a delicate tissue in the back of the eye composed of light-sensing photoreceptor cells.
-These cells — also known as rods and cones — are responsible for converting light into electrical impulses that transfer messages to the brain.
+The retina is a thin layer of tissue lining the back of the eye composed of light-sensing photoreceptor cells.
+These cells — also known as rods and cones — are responsible for converting light into electrical signals that the brain interprets as vision.

-In addition to nutritional therapies, researchers are working toward a variety of potential treatments for Usher syndrome, including artificial retinal implants, gene therapy and stem cell treatments.
+In addition to nutritional therapies, researchers are working toward a variety of potential treatments for Usher syndrome, including gene therapies, stem cell-treatments, and drugs.

 For more information on research and clinical trials for Usher syndrome, refer to the Foundation publication Usher Syndrome: Research Advances.